-Endorphins are a type of hormone which the body releases during exercise and physical activities.
-These hormones make one happy and are the reasons many feel peaceful after a workout session.
+Endorphins are a type of hormone that the body releases during exercise and physical activities.
+These hormones make one happy and are why many feel peaceful after a workout session.
 For children, it works the same way.
-When they get involved in physical activities, they can better manage stress, anxiety and can build better focus.
+When they get involved in physical activities, they can better manage stress and anxiety and build better focus.

 Children learn how to work towards perfection by making little effort in a disciplined way.
-By learning discipline through sports, children can show the same discipline during studies and in life scenarios.
-As a result, they are better able to plan, learn, and accomplish goals.
+Children can show the same discipline during studies and in life scenarios by learning discipline through sports.
+As a result, they can better plan, learn, and accomplish goals.

-Your child will also get used to proper exercise attire, unlike being clumsy all day.
+Unlike being clumsy all day, your child will also get used to proper exercise attire.
 Activities like football require shirts and shorts for men and women, while cricket requires shirts and trousers.
-Every type of activity requires different clothing, which will teach your child how to dress up well and appropriately for each.
+Every activity requires different clothing, which will teach your child how to dress up well and appropriately for each.

 3. Promote an active day